 What would you like to know?

 My name is Joseph Cotten, and I’m what’s known as the Principal of Trend Setting Design.
-I’ve been breathing air for 30 years now, been married to my wife Jessica for 9 of them, owned an Australian Shepherd + Golden Retriever dog for 6 of them, and have been a lover of good design for at least 20 years.
-Jessica is active around here as well.
-You’ll see her touch on just about everything we do; she is the Trend Setting Design copywriter, which means she’s in charge of making sure everything is said the best way possible.
-She also works with me on branding and marketing jobs.
+I’ve been breathing air for 34 years now, been married to my wife Jessica for 11 of them, owned an Australian Shepherd + Golden Retriever dog for 8 of them, and have been a lover of good design for at least 25 years.

 Joseph Cotten is the main artist.
 No matter who does the sketches, brainstorming and consulting, Joseph will have his mouse clicking in Photoshop & Illustrator to get the ideas visualized.
 Joseph also provides business coaching and consultation.
 He’s driven by a passion for branding, also known as corporate identity design, so whether he’s doing a brochure graphic design, a logo design, or developing a website, it’s really all just avenues for branding.

-Jessica Cotten is the main creative force behind Trend Setting Design as a business.
+Jessica Cotten is one of the creative forces behind Trend Setting Design as a business.
 She came up with our name and continues to push us forward.
-She is the copywriter, which means when you get your design and it reads like an engaging & creative story, you can thank her for the well-crafted verbiage.
-Jessica also works on corporate identity & branding jobs as a creative consultant and creative director.
-She’s also the quality assurance department for all of Joseph’s designs.
+She is involved in copy writing, which means when you get your design and it reads like an engaging & creative story, you can thank her for the well-crafted verbiage.
+Jessica also works on corporate identity & branding jobs as a creative consultant and creative director, and is the quality assurance department for all of Joseph’s designs.

 Sub Contractors are pulled in from Joseph’s art school contacts, other business friends, and his brother Ben when necessary.
 We’ve come to the realization that we should focus on our strengths instead of being a Jack of All Trades operation.
 When our clients need something that we can’t do, we call our friends to join in on the fun!